SFDO-Tooling/CumulusCI/docs/intro.rst

 Tutorial
 --------

-For a tutorial introduction to CumulusCI, complete the `Build Applications with CumulusCI <https://trailhead.salesforce.com/en/content/learn/trails/build-applications-with-cumulusci>`_ trail on Trailhead.
-This trail walks through an example of using CumulusCI to build an extensible app for food banks.
+For anyone new to CumulusCI, we recommend starting with `Build Applications with CumulusCI <https://trailhead.salesforce.com/en/content/learn/trails/build-applications-with-cumulusci>`_ on Trailhead.
+This trail walks through an example of building an extensible app for food banks, and shows you how to set up an environment with CumulusCI.

+If you already have the Salesforce CLI installed and configured, installing CumulusCI for use across any project is a one-time process that takes 5-10 minutes.

 Demos